 Who runs the Whitefield Christian Trust?

 - Peter Hellawell FCA, ATII.
-Peter is a Christian accountant who specialises in tax and charity issues.
+Peter is a retired accountant and is involved with his local church

 - Roger Snowdon LLB (Hons).
-Roger is a solicitor practising in Dorset.
+Roger is a solicitor in practice in Somerset and involved with his local church

 The Trustees do not receive any financial benefit from the Trust.
 All donations go to help applicants apart from administration expenses.